jgrey4296/doot/README.md

 # From dootle's pyproject.toml
 [project.entry-points."doot.plugins.command"]
 example = "dootle.cmds.example_cmd:ExampleCmd"

+[project-entry-points."doot.plugins.action"]
+an_action = "..."
 ```

 Plugins are specified in the pyproject.toml table `[project.entry-points."doot.plugins.TYPE"]`,
-where TYPE is one of the forms defined in `doot.constants`:
+where TYPE is one of the forms defined in variables found in `doot.constants`:
-1) Front End plugins: "command", "reporter", "report-line",
+1) `FRONTEND_PLUGIN_TYPES` : "command", "reporter", "report-line",
-2) Back End plugins: "tracker", "runner", "command-loader", "task-loader", "parser", "action", "job", "database"
+2) `BACKEND_PLUGIN_TYPES`  : "tracker", "runner", "command-loader", "task-loader", "parser", "action", "job", "database"

-Currently available plugins are listed with the command `doot plugins`
+Currently available plugins are listed with the command `doot plugins`.
+They can be filtered with a simple pattern (`pattern:str in plugin.fullname:str` essentially).